 The Crash Snapshot Details dialog has the two panels Crash Summary and Crash Distribution.
 In short, the Crash Summary panel displays basic crash information and the stack trace.
-The Crash Distribution panel displays widgets with distributed crash metrics by crash group as well as the stack trace.
+The Crash Distribution panel displays widgets with distributed crash metrics by the crash group as well as the stack trace.

 View Crash Snapshot Details

 - From the Records tab, select a crash snapshot in the list.

 The Crash Summary panel of the snapshot displays the key properties of the snapshot.
 If you have customized your instrumentation (Android/iOS) to include breadcrumbs, they are displayed in the Events Prior to Crash panel.
 Up to 99 breadcrumbs are displayed, from the most recent back.
 Sometimes not all of this information is available.
 If you have added user data (Android/iOS), it also is displayed here.

 The Stack Trace panel displays the call stack of the crashed application, showing the thread in which the crash occurred.
 This is the full stack trace for this specific crash, not the aggregated stack trace shown in the Unique Crash Dashboard.
 You can view the formatted stack trace that groups threads and parses the output or the raw log output for the stack trace.